A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: The braided monoid and extensions of solutions

-To each braided set $(X,r)$ we associate a matched pair $(S,S)$ ($S=S(X,r)$) with left and right actions uniquely determined by $r,$ which defines a unique `braided monoid' $(S, r_S)$ associated to $(X,r).$ This is not a surprise given the analogous results for the group $G(X,r)$, see \cite{LYZ}, but our approach is necessarily different.
-In fact we first construct the matched pair or monoids (\cite{GIM08}, Theorem 3.6) which is a self-contained result and then consider $r_S$.
-We prove, see \cite{GIM08} Theorem 3.14, that $r_S$ is bijective and obeys the YBE (as would be true in the group case), moreover, we show that $(S, r_S)$ is braided monoid.
+To each braided set $(X,r)$ with $S=S(X,r)$ we associate a matched pair $(S,S)$ with left and right actions uniquely determined by $r,$ which defines a unique `braided monoid' $(S, r_S)$ associated to $(X,r).$ This is not a surprise given the analogous results for the group $G(X,r)$, see \cite{LYZ}, but our approach is necessarily different.
+In fact we first construct the matched pair of monoids which is a self-contained result and then consider the map $r_S: S\times S \longrightarrow S\times S $, see \cite[Theorem 3.6]{GIM08}.
+We prove, see \cite[Theorem 3.14]{GIM08}, that $r_S$ is bijective and obeys the YBE (as would be true in the group case), moreover, we show that $(S, r_S)$ is a graded braided monoid.

 The reader should be aware that due to the possible lack of cancellation in $S$ the proofs of our results for monoids are difficult and necessarily involve different computations and combinatorial arguments.
-Surely, the results can not be extracted from the already known results from the group case.
+In general, the results can not be extracted from the already known results for the group case.
 Nevertheless, the monoid case is the one naturally arising in this context.
 Both the monoid $S(X,r)$ and the quadratic algebra $A = A(\textbf{k},X,r)$ over a field $\textbf{k}$ are of particular interest.
-The theory of general braided monoids $(S, r_S)$ gives interesting classes of braided objects, however it seems that the approach to these is different and more difficult from the approach to braided groups (equivalently skew braces).
+The theory of general braided monoids $(S, r_S)$ gives interesting classes of braided objects.
+However it seems that the approach to these is different and more difficult from the approach to braided groups (equivalently skew braces).
+We recall some basic definitions.